-Among Nanit’s impressive features include Sleep Quality Scores with Daily and Nightly Summaries, which are determined by a baby’s sleep patterns, parent interventions, sleep onset, and total hours of sleep; a high-quality live-stream that is not only optimized for night vision, but also provides time-lapse videos of baby throughout the day; a built-in nightlight and lullaby sound box; and the promise of extensive security measures that will keep your and your baby’s information private.
+And now that there’s an Alexa integration, you can ask your favorite smart home assistant how your baby slept, what time she woke up, or how many times you took her out of the crib.
+Among Nanit’s other impressive features include Sleep Quality Scores with Daily and Nightly Summaries, which are determined by a baby’s sleep patterns, parent interventions, sleep onset, and total hours of sleep; a high-quality live-stream that is not only optimized for night vision, but also provides time-lapse videos of baby throughout the day; a built-in nightlight and lullaby sound box; and the promise of extensive security measures that will keep your and your baby’s information private.

-But of course, if you want to share sleep information with others, Nanit’s sharing capabilities allow parents to broadcast activity and insights with other family members and caregivers in a highly controlled way.
+If you want to share sleep information with others, Nanit’s sharing capabilities allow parents to broadcast activity and insights with other family members and caregivers.
 And thanks to the Nanit companion app, all information will be stored and accessible in an easy interface.
-You’ll be able to check out actionable sleeping insights, event-triggered video summaries, behavioral analysis, and parenting tips, as well as observe a heat map demonstrating where your baby moved in the crib.
+Nanit cameras range from $279 to $329, and the new Sleep Tips feature is available through the Nanit Insights app, which costs $10 a month or $100 a year.

 Update: Nanit gets a new feature and Alexa integration.

 - Is an air quality monitor worth adding to your home?

 - Babysense Cloud smart mattress monitors your baby’s sleep

 - This wild new display puts a gargantuan 120-inch virtual monitor on your desk

 - The Owlet Dream Duo and Dream Sock help monitor and improve babies’ sleep health

 - This contactless smart baby monitor can track sleeping and respiratory patterns